 The Louisburg Street Department is responsible for the daily maintenance and cleaning of local streets, storm water collection and drainage infrastructure, public right of ways, public properties such as parks and trails, and the municipal cemetery.
 Such activities of the department include household and yard trash collection and removal, street and other vehicular signage maintenance and installation, street repair, and sidewalk maintenance and repair.

-The Louisburg Utility Director is Mr. Ray Patterson.
+Mr. Ray Patterson is the Assistant Town Administrator of Operations.
 Mr. Patterson may be contacted at 919-496-3406 or appointments scheduled at his office in the Town hall, 110 W. Nash St., Louisburg NC.

 The Town of Louisburg strives to provide the citizens and customers of Louisburg the highest quality and most cost efficient public services possible.
 Within this section is an overview of all municipal operational services and programs per department.
 If for any reason you find that your questions are not satisfactorily answered herein, please contact the Town at 919-496-4145 for specific information related to your needs.